lcabancla/graphexp/README.md

+This is a fork of the project https://github.com/bricaud/graphexp.
+The modifications include adding custom query fields.

 # Graphexp: graph explorer with D3.js

 Graphexp is a lightweight web interface to explore and display a graph stored in a Gremlin graph database, via the Gremlin server (version 3.2.x or 3.3.x) .